abugher/os-deployment/README.md

 ### To Do:

-* Set up a `known_hosts` entry for the VM automatically, probably via the `ansible-master` ansible role.
-* Set up an `ssh_config` entry for the VM automatically, probably via the `ansible-master` ansible role, such that the VM is reachable as `hostname-test` or something similar.
 * Split off installer image creation from the VM creation, callable as `mkiso`.
 * Find a way to securely use the installer image for production deployment.
 (The preseed configuration includes SSH private key and root password in plaintext.
 It should not be burned to CD or made available via PXE network boot.)
 * Remove preseed file after installation.
 (The preseed configuration includes SSH private key and root password in plaintext.)